-Embodying the disciplinary ideal of an integrated approach to the study and practice of theatre, Department faculty are scholar-artists whose individualized research programs may extend across a range of activities included but not limited to acting, directing, choreography, scenography, dramaturgy, playwriting, movement, voice and speech, and academic research.
-In addition to live public performance and exhibition, creative and research actives in theatre and performance may include producing and curating, as well as digitally created and/or disseminated work.
+Embodying the disciplinary ideal of an integrated approach to the study and practice of theatre, Department faculty are scholar-artists whose individualized research programs may extend across a range of activities included but not limited to acting, directing, choreography, design, dramaturgy, playwriting, movement, voice and speech, and academic research.
+In addition to live public performance and exhibition, creative and research actives in theatre and performance may include producing and curating, as well as digitally creating and/or disseminating work.
 The Department regards artistic research/dissemination and academic research/dissemination as equivalent.
 Given the variety of activities consistent with the departmental definition of creative activities and research productivity for theatre faculty is measured in terms of the totality of major creative activities and research accomplished across the range of possible scholarly and/or artistic endeavors.

 When a faculty member applies for promotion and/or tenure, it is necessary to classify creative activities and research accomplishments as major or minor.
-The classification of major or minor for both traditional academic scholarship and creative active is based on common factors including peer-review; content, scope, and importance of final product; it's length, form and style; the venue and audience for whom it is intended.
-Examples of major creative activity include creators and/or key collaborate (ie: director, designer, leading actor) role on a full-length theatre or performing arts project presented fo the public in an educational or professional context and subject to critical review and/or peer evaluation, guest artist opportunity, and extended residencies.
+The classification of major or minor for both traditional academic scholarship and creative activity is based on common factors including: content, scope, and importance of final product; it's length, form and style; and the venue and audience for whom it is intended.
+Examples of major creative activity include creators and/or key collaborators (ie: director, designer, leading actor) on a full-length theatre or performing arts project presented for the public in an educational or professional context, guest artist opportunities, and extended residencies.
 Examples of minor creative scholarship include but are not limited to staged readings; presentations of work-in-progress; or a lesser collaborative or consulting role in a theatre production or digital creation.